Project Outdoors: Plug in to Nature in Northwest Fort Collins#

 Partners and the City of Fort Collins are implementing as much of the vision as possible within current limited capacity.

 - Places- Three trail connections were proposed: one from Irish Elementary to the Boys & Girls Club through "Puente Verde" including signalized crossings on Vine and Taft Hill Road.
 Secondly a multi-modal path connecting Grenada Heights neighborhood to Lincoln Middle School on the north side of Vine Drive.
 Thirdly, a trail connection between Lincoln Middle School and the Poudre Trail.
-Status: These projects are planned to be completed by 2020.
+Status: These projects are completed.

 - Places- Two new Kitchen Community Learning Gardens were proposed at Lincoln Middle School and Poudre High School.
 The Learning Garden at Irish Elementary was included as match.
 Status: The gardens were installed by Big Green (formerly The Kitchen).